Arkady23/V380-Web/README.md

 ### When installation is not possible
 Since the web server is installed via telnet, it cannot be installed on cameras whose manufacturers have blocked access to the telnet-server.
 The web-server can be installed on cameras that support telnet if the quick_check.ini file is present on the sd-card.
 After installing the web server, the quick_check.ini file is no longer required, telnet can be enabled from the camera's settings page.
 ### Installation
 1. Format the sd-card to FAT32, for example using Rufus in non-bootable disk mode.
+Some newer, larger capacity sd-cards are only formatted to exFAT.
 2. Write to the root of the sd-card the contents of [the archive](https://github.com/Arkady23/V380-Web/releases/download/Initial-installer-20260118/httpd_V380_any_manual.zip) as part of:
 - ark-add-on
 - bin